AnyDSL/flower/README.md

 This repository contains the applications implementated for paper "FLOWER: A Comprehensive Dataflow Compiler for High-Level Synthesis".

 ## Prerequisites ##
 FLOWER requires a working AnyDSL installation.
 A script to build the [impala](https://github.com/AnyDSL/impala) frontend and [thorin](https://github.com/AnyDSL/thorin) backend as well as the [runtime](https://github.com/AnyDSL/runtime) component is provided by the [anydsl metaproject](https://github.com/AnyDSL/anydsl) (setup.sh).

-This script will also checkout Stincilla's sources and configure a build directory.
+Also Xilinx Vitis 2020.1 and Intel FPGA SDK for OpenCL 19.4 needs to be separatly installed.

 ## Building ##
 The setup.sh configures Flower and sets all required paths.
 The backend for code generation will be set to `cpu`.
 This can be changed via CMake: